JakeOJeff/Spellfluid/readMe.md

 # Spell Fluid

-Spellfluid is a magical fluid simulator written in Lua, inspired by GridFluids – Fluid–Euler Particle (University of Freiburg).
-It simulates flowing, glowing, spell-like fluids using a simple grid + particle system — perfect for games, visual effects, or experiments.
+Spellfluid is a magical fluid simulator written in Lua, inspired by GridFluids, Fluid–Euler Particle (University of Freiburg).
+It simulates flowing, glowing, spell-like fluids using a simple grid + particle system, perfect for games, visual effects, or experiments.

 ## Features